openid/fapi/FAPI_2_0_Security_Profile.md

 This profile supports the use of `private_key_jwt` and in addition allows the use of OpenID Connect.
 When these are used Clients and Authorization Servers need to verify payloads with keys from another party.
-For Authorization Server's this profile strongly recommends  the use of JWKS URI endpoints to distribute public keys.
+For Authorization Servers this profile strongly recommends  the use of JWKS URI endpoints to distribute public keys.
 For Client's key management this profile recommends either the use of JWKS URI endpoints or the use of the `jwks` parameter in combination with [@!RFC7591] and [@!RFC7592].